tencent cloud

 { alxxxId: 1.0, itexxagList: 1.0 , persxxal:1.0, stat:1.0, updateTime:1}

-{ "alxxxId" : 1, "createTime" : -1}
+{ "alxxxId" : 1,"createTime" : -1}

-Index Optimization Benefits
+Benefits After Index Optimization

-Disk I/O resource usage is reduced by over 85%.
-Disk I/O utilization is reduced from 60%–70% to below 10%.
+Disk I/O resources are reduced by over 85%.
+Disk I/O consumption is reduced from the previous 60% - 70% to within 10%.